wingo/stringrefs/README.md

 `(string.const "Hello, World!")`.
 This instruction is constant and can be used in global variable initializers.

+#### String literal section

-The literal is encoded as an `i32` offset into a new custom section: a string table, encoded as a contiguous array of bytes that is a valid sequence of NUL-terminated UTF-8 strings.
-The string table section must immediately precede the global section.
+The `string.const` section indicates the literal as an `i32` index into a new custom section: a string table, encoded as a `vec(vec(u8))` of valid UTF-8 strings.
+Because literal strings can contain codepoint 0, strings in the string table have no NUL.
+The string table section must immediately precede the global section, or where the global section would be, in the binary.

 ### String cursors